liyefei737/Event-Collection-API/README.md

 ](https://drive.google.com/uc?export=view&id=13NkCuWqbmc56vGn5ODr9ptADBY7-ZqoO)

 In DynamoDB, each event is stored as an item and it has the following fields: created_date(Partition Key), created_time(Sort Key), ip, name, city, country, location, additional_info.
-API also makes uses 2 GSIs that use city and country as Primary key respectively.
+The API also makes use of 2 GSIs that use city and country attribute as Primary key respectively.
 Geolocation API docker container is deployed using AWS ECS.